Azawi: Other activities and achievements

-Azawi is now a Guinness brand ambassador, a role that is also played by Nigerian Afropop Singer Fireboy DML.
-This was also evidenced in her new video of MAJJE where she featured Ugandan Artiste Fik Fameica and at her recent maiden sold-out concert at Lugogo, Kampala that happened in July, 2022.
+Azawi is now a Guinness brand ambassador.
+This was also evidenced in her video for "Majje", which featured Ugandan artiste Fik Fameica and at her recent maiden sold-out concert at Lugogo, Kampala in July 2022.

-Azawi in 2021 featured at both New York and Los Angeles "Times Square", making her the first female and third Ugandan act to appear on the billboard after Eddy Kenzo and Bobi Wine.
+Azawi in 2021 was featured on billboards in Los Angeles and New York City's Times Square, making her the first female and third Ugandan act to appear on the billboard after Eddy Kenzo and Bobi Wine.